902 457 6567 | counselling@msvu.ca | EMF 141

 How to Book a Counselling Appointment

 Our mission in Counselling Services is to maximize the potential of all students to help them enjoy the full benefit of their academic experience at Mount Saint Vincent University.
-We offer a non-judgmental listening ear while providing students with skills and strategies to cope and manage the emotional, psychological, and developmental concerns faced while engaged in university life.
+We offer a non-judgmental listening ear while providing students with skills and strategies to cope and manage the emotional, psychological, and developmental concerns pertaining to university life.

-Our services include free, confidential, and individualized therapeutic plans.
+Our services include free, confidential, individualized strategies to help students achieve academic success.
 Upon request, we also provide workshops, group programs, and in-class presentations.

 Daytime appointments are available Monday to Friday 12 months a year.
 Evening appointments are available on Tuesdays from September to April.

-If you feel your concern is an emergency or if feelings worsen or intensify, go directly to the Health Office, located on the 2nd floor of Assisi Hall, or to your local emergency department.
+If you feel your concern is an emergency or if feelings worsen or intensify, please go immediately to your local emergency department.

 First Time at Counselling Services

-• After your initial appointment you will be paired with a counsellor suited to your individual needs and/or other support services.
+• After your initial appointment you will be paired with a counsellor within a week.
+They will contact you by email to book your first counselling appointment.

 • Regular sessions are 50 minutes in length.